Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

   ```
   $ sudo cp kong-se-license.json /etc/kong/license.json
   ```
-  Kong will look for a valid license in this location.
+  Kong will look for a valid license in `/etc/kong/license.json`.

 ## Step 3.
 Install and Initialize the Database

-**Kong Enterprise** on Amazon Linux  supports:
+**Kong Enterprise** on Amazon Linux 2 supports:

 - [PostgreSQL](/#postgresql)
 - Cassandra